-Return on Assets: 6.0% - The long-term expected rate of return on the OPEB trust investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+Return on Assets: 7.0% - The long-term expected rate of return on the OPEB trust investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges were determined based on past investment history and are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class as of June 30, 2020 are summarized in the following table:
+Target allocations for each major asset class as of June 30, 2022 are summarized in the following table:

+Target

-Asset class Allocation Long-term expected real rate of return
+Asset class Allocation

-Fixed income 31% 2.75%
+Fixed income 31%

-Domestic Equities 59% 5.50%
+Domestic equities 59%

-International Equities 6% 6.50%
+International equities 6%

-Alternative Assets 4% 5.00%
+Alternative assets 4%

 Total 100.0%

--